 Vaccination Programme – information for patients

-The NHS is delivering the vaccine through hospital hubs, local vaccination centres provided by groups of GP practices, large-scale vaccination centres for high volumes of people.
+The NHS is delivering the vaccine through hospital hubs, local vaccination hubs provided by groups of GP practices, large-scale vaccination centres, walk-in clinics and pop -up centres.

-Our teams are working incredibly hard to vaccinate everyone as fast as possible, and we are prioritising patients based on strict national guidelines for age and clinical risk level.
+Our teams are working incredibly hard to vaccinate everyone as fast as possible.

 Find out more nhs.uk/covid-vaccination